-Australia's SBTF is managed through output controls in the form of Individually Transferable Quotas (ITQs) allocated as Statutory Fishing Rights (SFRs) under the SBT Plan.
-Each year, following the annual meeting of the CCSBT, the AFMA Commission, as the legislative authority, determines a national Total Allowable Catch (TAC) for the Australian domestic SBTF.
-Under the SBT Plan, the TAC must not exceed Australia's allocation as determined by the CCSBT.
+Australia's Southern Bluefin Tuna Fishery (SBTF) is managed through output controls in the form of Individually Transferable Quotas (ITQs) allocated as Statutory Fishing Rights (SFRs) under the SBT Plan.
+Each year, following the annual meeting of the CCSBT, the Australian Fisheries Management Authority (AFMA) Commission, as the legislative authority, determines a national Total Allowable Catch (TAC) for the Australian domestic SBTF.
+Under Australia's SBT Management Plan, the TAC must not exceed Australia's allocation as determined by the CCSBT.
 Operators are entitled to a share of this TAC based on their SFR holdings.
 SFRs are tradable throughout the fishing season.
 This TAC applies to the catch of SBT by all commercial methods and is tradable between sectors.

-The AFMA Commission determined the TAC for the SBTF for the 2015/16 season as follows:
+The AFMA Commission determined the TAC for the SBTF for the 2016/17 season as follows:

-• 1 December 2015 to 30 November 2016 - 5,665 tonnes.
+• 1 December 2016 to 30 November 2017 - 5,665 tonnes.

-The value (TAC share) of the SFRs each year takes account of any under-catch or over-catch by the Australian industry in the previous fishing season.
+The value (TAC share) of the SFRs each year takes account of any under-catch or over-catch by the Australian industry in the previous fishing season, subject to the Resolution on Limited Carry-forward of Unfished Annual Total Allowable Catch of Southern Bluefin Tuna.